huggingface/blog/safecoder-vs-closed-source-code-assistants.md

 Security is always a top concern, all the more when source code is involved.
 Intellectual property and privacy must be protected at all costs.

-Whether you run on-premise or in the cloud, SafeCoder is 100% under your administrative control.
-You can apply and monitor your security controls and maintain strong and consistent compliance across your IT platform.
+Whether you run on-premise or in the cloud, SafeCoder is under your complete administrative control.
+You can apply and monitor your security checks and maintain strong and consistent compliance across your IT platform.

 SafeCoder doesn't spy on any of your data.
 Your prompts and suggestions are yours and yours only.
 SafeCoder doesn't call home and send telemetry data to Hugging Face or anyone else.
 No one but you needs to know how and when you're using SafeCoder.
 SafeCoder doesn't even require an Internet connection.
 You can (and should) run it fully air-gapped.